bainewedlock/workflowdemo/README.md

 ## Some notes if you want to use it in your app
 - I installed signalr "as a client library", see libman.js
   ![installing signalr](readme_assets/screen03-signalr.png)
-- Remove jQuery (in _Layout.cshtml and from wwwroot)
 - Nuget Packages
   - WorkflowCore
   - WorkflowCore.Persistence.Sqlite